Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 If *parent* is specified, it sets the [Parent][Instance.Parent] property.

 If *desc* is specified, then it sets the [`sym.Desc`][Instance.sym.Desc] member.
-Additionally, `Instance.new` will throw an error if the class does not exist, or has the "NotCreatable" tag.
+Additionally, `Instance.new` will throw an error if the class does not exist.
 If no descriptor is specified, then any class name will be accepted.

 ### Instance.ClassName
 [Instance.ClassName]: #user-content-instanceclassname